International Tax in Japan

 3.2.5 Income type test

-Even if a CFC passes all the economic activity tests, specific “passive income” earned by the CFC is partially included in the parent’s income.
+Even if a CFC located in a low tax jurisdiction passes all the economic activity tests, specific “passive income” earned by the CFC is partially included in the parent’s income.
 The passive income here includes:

 dividends from minority shares (less than 25% shareholding);